pingcap/docs/op-guide/configuration.md

 + the store capacity
 + default: 0 (unlimited)
-+ PD uses this flag to determine how to balance this TiKV.
++ PD uses this flag to determine how to balance the TiKV servers.
 (Tip: you can use 10GB instead of 1073741824)

 ### -S, --dsn